-You can’t beat having a break with your baby, and whether you’re heading off on holiday with your family or just visiting the grandparents overnight, finding the best travel cot for you will help make sure that your baby sleeps soundly even though you're away from home.
+You can't beat having a break with your baby, and whether you're heading off on holiday with your family or just visiting the grandparents overnight, finding the best travel cot for you will help make sure that your baby sleeps soundly, even when you're away from home.

-A travel cot is a portable, lightweight cot, designed to fold away compactly with its collapsible sides in its own storage bag making it the perfect solution for trips away.
+A travel cot is a portable, lightweight option designed to fold away compactly with its collapsible sides in its own storage bag, making it the perfect solution for trips away.

 We've enlisted the help of expert mum testers to put the best travel cots through their paces, taking into account the weight, size, price, assembly, age suitability and stability to help you find the best travel cot for your tot.

 You most likely won't need a travel cot for the first few months, especially if you already have a Moses basket, portable crib or a carrycot or car seat suitable for overnight sleeping.
 If you don’t go away very often, then you might be better off borrowing a travel cot from a friend as it can be an expensive purchase if you’re only going to be using it once a year.

 A lot of hotels and holiday cottages now provide travel cots and other baby equipment, but if you’re away from home often, then purchasing a travel cot is a safe and wise idea.
 It will last well past the newborn months and will prove extremely useful at other times too, for example, for your baby’s daytime naps when you’re visiting friends for the day.

 Many mums use sturdier, floor level travel cots as playpens, too, or as a safe place to pop their toddler for a minute, especially when baby number two comes along and you suddenly find yourself running out of hands.

 What to look out for when buying a travel cot

 Here are some travel cot features to look out for when deciding on which travel cot is best for you and your baby: